SherryLuXM/STA303-Final-Project/README.md

 # see original_instructions file for the report template!

-Roadmap
+## Roadmap
--[x] web scraping, postcode conversion file, Census income data -[x] data consolidation
+- [x] web scraping, postcode conversion file, Census income data
+- [x] data consolidation
--[x] data description
+- [x] data description
--[] cleaning and modeling for new and traditional customer comparison -[] cleaning and modeling for sleep tracking quality and race -[] report research and writing
+- [] cleaning and modeling for new and traditional customer comparison
+- [] cleaning and modeling for sleep tracking quality and race
+- [] report research and writing
--[] final editing
+- [] final editing